-The University Honors Program is a comprehensive four year curriculum of small seminars designed to foster the free and open exchange of ideas among students and faculty.
+The University Honors Program is a comprehensive four-year curriculum of small seminars designed to foster the free and open exchange of ideas among students and faculty.
 Honors courses emphasize extensive reading and writing, and attempt to develop the critical abilities of judgment and analysis.
-Innovative courses include team taught seminars and seminars given by visiting professors.
+Innovative courses include team-taught seminars and seminars given by visiting professors.
 All Honors courses are enriched by a variety of lectures, cultural events, and social activities.

 Students in the College of Liberal Arts and Sciences may pursue the degree of B.A or B.S.
 Honors Program.
-Students in the Villanova School of Business can pursue the degree Bachelor of Science, Business Honors.
 The Honors Program Sequence in Liberal Studies (the Honors Program Interdisciplinary Concentration) is open to students in all colleges.

 Acceptance: Admission to the University Honors Program is by invitation or by application to the Director.
 Members of the Program are expected to take Honors courses at least every third semester, and to maintain high academic standards (At least a 3.33 overall QPA).
 Individual Honors courses are open to all Villanova students who have at least a 3.0 overall QPA or will bring a special expertise to the course, contingent upon class size limitations.
-Admission to all Honors courses requires the permission of the Director.
+Admission to all Honors courses requires the permission of the Director